 - Screening media in the context of face-to-face teaching in the service of regular curricula.
 (For further information, see: Title 17 of the United States Code, Chapter 1, Section 110, Page 24.)

-In conformance with copyright law, it is unlawful to make digital or physical copies of any item in the Film Study Center collection.
+In conformance with copyright law, it is unlawful to make digital or physical copies of any item in the Yale Film Archive collection.
 Click here for copyright guidance.

 Video Collection Development Policy

-- The FSC actively collects DVD and Blu-ray formats.
+- The Film Archive actively collects DVD and Blu-ray formats.

 - We no longer acquire VHS tapes, LaserDiscs, or other legacy video formats (with very limited exceptions for course requirements).

-- Please see our Film Archive page for information on 35mm and 16mm prints.
+- Please see our Film Collection page for information on 35mm and 16mm prints.

 WHAT WE COLLECT